 Prior to making a request for accommodations, it’s a good idea for you to think about the tasks for which you will need accommodations and learn about the accommodations you need – sharing this knowledge with your employer will demonstrate you have a solid understanding of your own needs and have already thought about possible solutions the company can implement to meet your needs.
 When requesting accommodations, you should be familiar with:

 - The specific accommodations required.
 (However, the employer doesn't have to provide the exact accomodation requested.
-If more than one accomodation is effective, the employer can select which one to provide).
+If more than one accomodation is effective, you and your employer will engage in an interactive process to select appropriate accommodations).

 - The cost associated with each accommodation